textlint-rule/textlint-rule-no-dead-link-fork/ReadMe.md

 ```

 ## Options
-Write your configurations into `.textlintrc`.
+Please write your configurations into `.textlintrc`.

 The default options are:
 ```